Efficient distributional regression trees learning algorithms for calibrated non-parametric probabilistic forecasts: Introduction

 Among interpretable models, one of the most popular is regression trees.
 This can be attributed to their intuitive representation of decision-making processes, which appeals to both experts and non-experts.
-Additionally, their versatility in handling diverse data types renders them applicable from finance to healthcare, image recognition, or natural language processing.
-The construction of decision trees entails an iterative process of selecting features to split the dataset, guided by an entropy to quantify the impurity or disorder within nodes.
-At each node, the algorithm assesses potential splitting thresholds for each feature, choosing the one that minimizes overall impurity.
-The choice of splitting criteria, namely the choice of the impurity measure, is pivotal in optimizing the tree's ability to capture patterns and make accurate predictions.
-Most common impurity measures can be expressed as the empirical risk of a corresponding loss function $\ell$, for the optimal value of leaf parameters.
-These impurity measures can therefore be seen as a generalized form of entropy $H_{\ell}$ associated with the loss function $\ell$,
+Their versatility in handling diverse data types renders them applicable from finance to healthcare, image recognition, and natural language processing.
+The construction of decision trees entails an iterative process of selecting features and thresholds to recursively partition the input space, guided by an entropy measure, aka impurity score, quantifying a level of error in each node .
+At each node, the algorithm assesses potential splitting thresholds for each feature, choosing the one that minimizes the overall impurity.
+Commonly used impurity measures are in fact directly associated with a convex loss function $\ell$ and defined as the value of the risk evaluated at its minimizer.
+Mathematically, for a loss function $\ell$, the associated impurity measure or generalized entropy $\mathbb H_{\ell}( P)$ is equal to

-This connection is well-known in the literature \cite[Eq.(2.14)]{degroot62},\cite{grunwald, Aolin}.
-The entropy associated with a specific loss function is also referred to as the generalized entropy or the Bayes risk \cite{Aolin,bao2021fenchel}.
-In both classification and regression settings, the range of entropies employed for training decision trees remains relatively limited.
-In binary classification, the usual choices for entropy include the Gini entropy, the Shannon entropy, or the 0-1 entropy (cf. \cite{generalizedentropy}) corresponding respectively to the squared loss, the log loss and the 0-1 loss.
+This connection is well-known in the literature \cite[Eq.(2.14)]{degroot62},\citep{grunwald, Aolin}.
+The generalized entropy associated with a specific loss function is also sometimes referred to as the Bayes risk \citep{Aolin,bao2021fenchel}.
+In classification, the choice of entropies remains relatively limited.
+In binary classification, the usual choices for entropy include the Gini entropy, the Shannon entropy, or the 0-1 entropy \citep{generalizedentropy} corresponding respectively to the squared loss, the log loss and the 0-1 loss.
 For regression, common practice involves opting for a splitting criterion based on the squared loss or the absolute error.

-In this work, we present two novel algorithms for efficiently training distributional regression trees for the WIS loss and the CRPS loss.